Photo by Jessica Leibowitz

 My favorite meat for these meatball sandwiches is lamb but if you are not a lamb fan go with beef or even turkey for the leanest option.

 Hands-on time: 20 minutes

 Total preparation time: 35 minutes

-1 tablespoon rinsed, dried, and finely chopped fresh oregano or mint or 1 teaspoon dried
+2 tablespoons fresh oregano or mint leaves or 1 teaspoon dried

 4 pita breads with pockets, warmed

 Coarsely grate the cucumber (about ¾ cup) and mince the garlic (about 1 tablespoon).
 Combine the cucumber with the yogurt, 1 teaspoon of the garlic and salt and pepper to taste.
 Set aside.

 Finely chop the onion (about ½ cup) and the oregano (about 1 tablespoon) and beat the eggs.
 Combine the meat, onion, oregano, eggs, remaining 2 teaspoons garlic, ¼ teaspoon salt, and 1/8 teaspoon pepper.
 Mix with your hands until the mixture holds together well.
 Form into 16 meatballs and flatten slightly.

 Heat the oil in a large skillet over medium high heat until hot.
 Add the meatballs and sauté for 3 minutes a side.
 (If you are using turkey, sauté it until it is cooked through completely.)
 Cut the pita breads into halves and fill each half with meatballs.
 Serve at once topped with some of the cucumber yogurt sauce.